4 Key Steps to Prepare for Your Next Compensation Cycle

 Your Guide to Comprehensive and Concise Compensation Planning Form Layout

 Your compensation planning forms are an important part of preparing for each compensation cycle.
-Concise and intuitively laid-out forms can make a significant difference in how easy the process is to complete and replicate.
-Particularly, you’ll want to control the number of fields you use, and consider the use of custom validations and executive review.
+Concise and intuitively laid-out forms can make a significant difference in how easy the planning process is to complete and replicate.
+Particularly, you’ll want to control the number of fields you use and consider the use of custom validations and executive review.

 Taking Control of Your Fields

 Try to keep to a minimal number of fields on your form to avoid unnecessary scrolling and ensure that planners only see the information that they need.
 To this end, it’s a good idea to include custom views instead of replicating data into compensation fields on the form—the user can then see the Employee Central data as a pop-up screen instead.
 You can also use field-based permissions to remove irrelevant fields from the planner’s view.
-Overall, you don’t want to complicate the planner’s view with unnecessary information.
-One useful approach may be to try to logically group fields together using colored sections.
-Alternatively, you could use collapsing sections—identify the most useful fields to show when the section is collapsed and try to have the most relevant information to the left of the form with the less relevant to the right of the form.
-Finally, you can make use of Employee Central’s new custom field eligibility functionality to grey out custom fields that shouldn’t be editable by certain groups of employees.

 Embrace Custom Validations